SpenceKonde/ATTinyCore/avr/extras/ATtiny_x4.md

 Two pinouts are available for compatibility with other cores, see below for more information.
 Be sure you are using the pinout you think you are!

 ## Programming
-All of these parts can be programmed via ISP,
+All of these parts can be programmed via ISP

 ### Optiboot Bootloader
 This core includes an Optiboot bootloader for the ATtiny84/44, operating using software serial at at the standard ATTinyCore baud rates (which have changed in 2.0.0 for improved reliability see [the Optboot reference](./Ref_Optiboot.md)) - the software serial uses the AIN0 and AIN1 pins (see UART section below).
 The bootloader uses 640b of space, leaving 3456 or 7552b available for user code.
 In order to work on these parts, which do not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
 This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application.